adlerjohn/ech-specs/specs/data_structures.md

 All cryptographic hashing is done with [Keccak-256](https://keccak.team/keccak.html) **not** SHA3-256 ([FIPS 202](https://keccak.team/specifications.html#FIPS_202)).
 At a later date, support for different or multiple hashing functions may be considered.
 Digests are 256 bits (32 bytes) in length.

+## Sparse Merkle Trees

+Sparse Merkle trees are used to commit to data that must be updated regularly.
+The following optimization is used: `hash(0x00 * 32, 0x00 * 32) = 0x00 * 32`.